"The World to Me" is NOW on iTunes!

 A third challenge, and the one that stumps me the most, is the marketing piece.
 I see the internet as an ocean, and I am a tiny fish (an independent artist with little budget).
 I am constantly being swallowed up by much bigger fish (signed artists with big budgets).
 What I realize is, the independent artist needs to do it all.
 We need wear many hats and strategize even harder.

 Despite all my challenges, I am very much in celebration of my milestone.
 I have created an EP, a reflection of my efforts as a new, fragile, naive and excited passionate artist.
 I have decided to revamp the look and feel of my online home and I am going to post my trials and tribulations as I move forward.
 Again, I am confident that I will make mistakes, and I am okay with that.
-As you can tell by now, I am very much in tune with my self development as an artist and a human.
-I'll continue to post the highs, the lows and the victories.

 "Blessings are sometimes disguised as hard work." -Rosie Dias